maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 [moar hubbub]

-ART STUDENT: The Way Forward is a plan about living within our means.
+RYAN: The Way Forward is a plan about living within our means.
 You’re putting forward a plan that involves charging tuition and the community is telling you that’s not going to work.
 The point is that tuition isn’t the only thing that could potentially work.

 CHE: Can you give us a little bit of information about the things that are happening in the development office?